 Helicopters can certainly fly over cities and they do so on a regular basis.
 São Paulo, one of the largest and most congested cities in Brazil, is known to be the ‘Helicopter Capital of the World’, where it has been estimated that there is one helicopter per 17,000 people!

-In the US, helicopters are allowed to fly what may appear to be very close to buildings and obstacles in the city, so long as its operations are conducted without hazard to persons or property on the ground.
-To a person on the ground, seeing a helicopter coming into land within a city environment may feel that it is way closer that it actually is.
+In the US, helicopters are allowed to fly what may appear to be very close to buildings and obstacles in the city, so long as their operations are conducted without hazard to persons or property on the ground.
+To a person on the ground, seeing a helicopter coming into land within a city environment may feel that it is way closer than it actually is.

 For most helicopters, the FAA dictates that the pilots must follow certain rules set out in the Federal Aviation Regulations (FAR) 91.119.
 Apart from the purposes of landing and taking off a pilot must: